 Infrared grills use infrared technology to radiate intense heat directly to the food you cook.
-To truly understand how infrared technology works, it helps to know that there are basically three ways to cook your food – conduction, convection, and radiation.
+To truly understand how infrared technology works, it helps to know that there are essentially three ways to cook your food—conduction, convection, and radiation.

 Conduction involves the direct transfer of heat from one object to another.
-When you fry eggs or sausage in a frying pan, you are using conduction.
-The burner on the stove heats the pan and the pan’s hot surface makes contact with the food.
+When you fry eggs or sausage in a frying pan, you use conduction.
+The burner on the stove heats the pan, and the pan’s hot surface contacts the food.

 Convection uses a flow of hot air or water to cook food.
-You’re using convection when you boil pasta in water or roast a turkey in your oven.
+You’re using convection when boiling pasta in water or roasting a turkey in your oven.
 Traditional gas grills use convection to create a flow of hot air around the food.
-Some conduction is also involved with conventional grills, since the hot grates of the grill also transfer heat to the food on the grill.
+Some conduction is also involved with conventional grills since the hot grates of the grill also transfer heat to the food on the grill.

-Radiation or radiant heat is also in use when you turn on the broiler element in your conventional oven or use your microwave oven to make a baked potato.
+Radiation or radiant heat is also used when you turn on the broiler element in your conventional oven or use your microwave oven to make a baked potato.
 Charcoal grills also produce a small amount of infrared energy (or radiation) when the coals get really hot.

 Quick Preheat/Fast Cooking Times

-Infrared grills heat up faster and can generate much higher temperatures than most conventional grills.
-In fact, it’s not uncommon for an infrared grill to reach a temperature of 700 degrees F (370 degrees C) in under 7 minutes.
-This translates to faster cooking times, especially for solid, dense meats like steak, which can cook in as little as 1 minute per side.
-Plus, with faster preheating, grill enthusiasts will look forward to grilling more often, even when they may be short on time.
+This intense heat translates to faster cooking times, especially for solid, dense meats like steak, which can cook in as little as 1 minute per side.
+Plus, with quicker preheating, grill enthusiasts will look forward to grilling more often, even when they may be short on time.

 Uniform Heat Perfect for Searing

 Infrared grills produce heat evenly across the entire grilling surface.
-This means less hot and cold spots and more uniform heat distribution.
-At high temperatures this even heat is perfect for searing steaks or chops perfectly.
+Consistent heating means fewer hot and cold spots and a more uniform heat distribution.
+This even heat is perfect for searing steaks or chops perfectly at high temperatures.